 It seems like only yesterday since the Millennium but another decade ends and 2020 begins.
 The past ten years have taken me from a long career in public relations to writing for publication in my third act.
 I’ve joined a new demographic (age really is just a number!).
 Like most people, there have been ups and a few downs.
 I’ve learned a lot and it’s true that retaining your curiosity is the foundation to a life well lived, including health and happiness.

 2019 has been a good year.
-I feel very fortunate to have had some remarkable experiences in stunning locations, met many interesting and generous people, and shared much laughter (so important in a complex world) as well as the occasional bottle or two of good wine, and memorable meals.
+I feel very fortunate to have had some remarkable experiences in stunning locations, met many interesting and generous people, and shared much laughter (so important in a complex world) as well as the occasional bottle or two of good wine, and many memorable meals.

 I’ve travelled in the pouring rain in Piedmonte, thick fog in the Italian Alps and scorching temperatures in high summer in the South of France.
 The Yorkshire Dales in autumn are in a class of their own.